marcanuy/publishfeed/README.md

 Publish Feed
 ============

-A publisher of articles from RSS feeds to other platforms, currently to Twitter only.
+A publisher of articles from websites RSS feeds to Twitter.

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-generate-toc again -->
 **Table of Contents**